How Your Human Design Type Shapes Your Midlife Deconditioning Process

 The Quiet Ways We Abandon Ourselves

-There’s a moment during our deconditioning journey when we notice that we’ve softened into the parts of ourselves that were once shamed.
+There’s a moment during our self-discovery journey when we notice that we’ve softened into the parts of ourselves that were once shamed.
 We allow more of them to be as they want to be, rather than forcing the opposite.

-But that shift doesn’t happen through memorizing what our defined channels or gates mean.
-It won’t come from trying to fit ourselves into what our purpose is according to Human Design.
+But that shift doesn’t happen through trying to fit ourselves into what our purpose is according to Human Design.
+That shift can only occur through radical self-honesty.
+If we're looking for real transformation, then sometimes that's the only option left.

 We see all the ways we’re not meant to fit in, in the traditional sense.
 And that brings its own set of challenges.

-We start to question whether it’s safe to follow what our body is telling us and risk being misunderstood or whether we override it in order to be more socially palatable and acceptable?
+We start to question whether it’s safe to follow what our body is telling us and risk being misunderstood or whether we override it in order to remain socially palatable and acceptable?
 And that’s part of the process of letting go of the illusion of who we think we are.

 It might help to look at these parts through the lens of our younger self who at one point in time needed to be a certain way so that they felt like they belonged.
 That’s why these versions of us conformed to societal and familial expectations.
 But it’s important to understand — with compassion and curiosity — that we allowed the mind to take the lead whilst overriding what our body actually signalled.

-That’s the sneaky side of the not self.
-It can show up in such subtle ways that none of us really ever question the behaviour.
+The difficult part is that these behaviours often appear completely normal.
+They can show up in such subtle ways that none of us really ever question the behaviour.
 They become part of the landscape of our everyday life.

-What Deconditioning Actually Is
+What Human Design Deconditioning Actually Feels Like

 Often, we’ve operated against our own nature since childhood.
 And that makes deconditioning later in life a slow, uncomfortable, and ongoing process.
+And the truth is, there is no real end goal for the deconditioning process.
+External influence will always be there, but over time, we simply change our relationship with it.

 And that truth doesn’t just stay inside us.
 It shows up in relationships.
 Because getting honest also means becoming quieter than we’ve allowed ourselves to be.
 We learn to say no and let others feel that disappointment.
 We stop reaching out for those connections that felt forced.
 We allow people to have their opinions of us without identifying with them.
 We draw boundaries based on our personal preferences, even when it comes across as blunt and potentially rude.